 "Or not," she said laughing.
 "Now, who's going to dance with me?"

 McCoy spoke first, but he had a feeling Jim wasn't trying to win.
 Was it better not to be first?
 Hell, he was a good dancer, but was Jim better?
 Was that his plan, to amaze her with how much better he was?

 "Oh, right."
 He quit thinking about Jim and concentrated on her and her lovely, uncovered back.

 Kirk awoke to blackness, tried to blink and found he couldn't.
-He reached for his face, felt a soft touch on his hand, a gentle voice saying, "Jim, don't."
+He reached for his face but felt a soft touch on his hand, a gentle voice saying, "Jim, don't."
 Chris.
 Chris and she sounded upset.